jamespfennell/transiter/docs/src/api/public_resources.md

-#### System.Preview
+#### System.Reference

-Preview contains preview information about the system.
+Reference is the reference type for the system resource.